Multiple Myeloma: The Basics

 Treatments depend on how the disease is affecting the body, the patient’s age, and current health.
 Common treatments include:

-• Chemotherapy: Chemotherapy can be used at diagnosis, in high doses to prepare for a bone marrow or stem cell transplant, as maintenance after transplant, and to treat relapse.
+• Chemotherapy and Other Medications: Chemotherapy can be used at diagnosis in high doses to prepare for a bone marrow or stem cell transplant, as maintenance after transplant, and to treat relapse.
+Other medications like corticosteroids can also be used in combination with chemotherapies.

 • Stem Cell Transplant: For patients younger than 65, and in good health, a stem cell transplant is a typical treatment option.